kannans89/RustRepo/05_DataTypes/05_DataTypes.md

  }
 ```

-output is shown below
+The output will be as shown below-

 ```rust
     interest  is 8.35
     cost is 15000.6
 ```

-What will happen in rust if we assign and integer type to floating point.Let us see through an example given below.
+### Automatic Type Casting

+Automatic type casting is not allowed in Rust.Consider the following  code snippet.
+An integer value is assigned to the float variable *interest*.

 ```rust
    fn main() {